Zemi

-A zemi or cemi (Taíno: semi [sɛmi]) was a deity or ancestral spirit, and a sculptural object housing the spirit, among the Taíno people of the Caribbean.
-Cemi’no or Zemi’no is a plural word for the spirits.
+A zemi or cemi (/tnq/) was a deity or ancestral spirit, and a sculptural object housing the spirit, among the Taíno people of the Caribbean.
+Cemi’no or Zemi’no is the plural word for the spirits.

 Theology

 Taíno religion, as recorded by late 15th and 16th century Spaniards, centered on a supreme creator god and a fertility goddess.
 The creator god is Yúcahu Maórocoti and he governs the growth of the staple food, the cassava.
 The goddess is Attabeira, who governs water, rivers, and seas.
 Lesser deities govern natural forces and are also zemis.
 Boinayel, the Rain Giver, is one such zemi, whose magical tears become rainfall.

 Spirits of ancestors, also zemis, were highly honored, particularly those of caciques or chiefs.
 Bones or skulls might be incorporated into sculptural zemis or reliquary urns.
 Ancestral remains would be housed in shrines and given offerings, such as food.

 Zemis could be consulted by medicine people for advice and healing.
 During these consultation ceremonies, images of the zemi could be painted or tattooed on the body of a priest, who was known as a Bohuti or Buhuithu.
 The reliquary zemis would help their own descendants in particular.